lennart-benschop/agon-utilities/README.md

 ### recode

-This program converts text files between Unicode and verious code pages.
-Code pagez include the same code pages as available for `loadfont`, utf8 and utf16.
-Apart from the text encoding we can change the end-of-line encoding to CR only (old MAC0, LF only (Linux) or CR-LF (DOS, Windows).
+This program converts text files between Unicode and various code pages.
+Code pages include the same code pages as available for `loadfont`, plus utf8 and utf16.
+Apart from the text encoding we can change the end-of-line encoding to CR only (old MAC), LF only (Linux) or CR-LF (DOS, Windows).
 Files are updated in-place and the old file is saved with a `.bak` suffix.

 Example commands: